YaoChiehYao/Multiple_Sequences_Alignment/README.md

-##  BINF 6309 Assignment 6 Multiple Sequence Alignment
+BINF 6309 Assignment 6

-Author: Yao Chieh Yao
+# Project Name: Multiple Sequence Alignment

 ## Description
 In assignment 6, we first used python3 and BioPython to translate